Updated: Feb 22

 My uncle made his call, kept it short, and then headed outside, mumbling something along the lines of “They’ve got a goddamn cabin on the water and they give a guy shit about a long-distance phone call!”

-At least he got the terminology right.
+At least he got the cabin part right.

 It’s not that Dad doesn’t splurge; he does.
 He just doesn’t do it often.
 And he usually saves his splurging for smaller ticket items.